Clinical Trial

 - AST < 3 x ULN

-- Adequate Neurologic Function Defined as:
+Adequate Neurologic Function Defined as:

 - The effects of TGFβi NK cells on the developing human fetus are unknown.
 For this reason and because TGFβi NK cells as well as other therapeutic agents used in this trial are known to be teratogenic, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 6 months after completion of TGFβi NK cells administration.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

-- A legal parent/guardian or patient must be able to understand, and willing to sign, a written informed consent and assent document, as appropriate.
+- A Legal parent/guardian or patient must be able to understand and willing to sign a written informed consent and assent document, as appropriate.

 Exclusion Criteria